DarkstarProject/darkstar/CONTRIBUTING.md

 * Braces go on a newline unless it's a lambda or empty ([allman](https://en.wikipedia.org/wiki/Indent_style#Allman_style) style)
 * Space between keyword and parentheses
 * No using tabs for alignment
-* UPPER_SNAKE_CASE for ENUM
+* UpperCamelCase for namespaced functions and classes
-* UpperCamelCase for namespaced functions
+* UPPER_SNAKE_CASE for ENUM (exception for enum classes: style as classes)
 * Asterisk goes up against the type, not the value.
 We want:
   ```
   Foo* Bar